michaelhasson/SandAI_Z/README.md

 To classify your own images, upload them to Google Colab and change the path and name of the sample.
 A new CSV file of model predictions will be saved in the "Predictions" folder that you can then download to your local computer.

 Be sure to look through the checklist (below and in the inference notebook) to make sure that your images meet the requirements for classification!

-If you use SandAI in your research, please cite our publication: Hasson, M., Marvin, M.C., and Lapôtre, M.G.A., 2024, Automated determination of transport and depositional environments in sand and sandstones: Proceedings of the National Academy of Sciences, v.
-121, p. e2407655121, doi:10.1073/pnas.2407655121.

 ## Checklist